-Noncompliance is any violation of one or more of the, Wilsonville Code, Chapter 8, any of the conditions or limits specified in the IU's Wastewater Discharge Permit or any compliance order issued by the City.
+Noncompliance is any violation of one or more of the, Wilsonville Code, Chapter 8, any of the conditions or limits specified in the IU's City-issued industrial wastewater discharge permit or any compliance order issued by the City.
 Enforcement action must be initiated for the following instances of noncompliance:

 - 1. Industry failure to submit a permit application form; - 2.
 Industry failure to properly conduct self-monitoring; - 3.
 Industry failure to submit appropriate reports; - 4.
-Industry failure to comply with appropriate pretreatment standards by the compliance deadline date; - 5.
-Industry failure to comply with pretreatment limits as determined from review of self-monitoring reports or City sampling; - 6.
+Industry failure to comply with appropriate Pretreatment Standards by the compliance deadline date; - 5.
+Industry failure to comply with Pretreatment limits as determined from review of self-monitoring reports or City sampling; - 6.
 Industry falsification of information; - 7.
-Sewer use violation of the municipal code
+Sewer use violation of the municipal code.